EkamjotKaur/Android.1/README.md

 # Android.1
-This repository contains the apps made by me during the Udacity course of User Input for making Android Apps.
+This repository contains the apps made during the Udacity course of User Input for making Android Apps.